Iron Front: History

+Its logo, the Three Arrows (pointing southwest) was designed by Russian emigre and revolutionary socialist Sergei Chakhotin, former assistant to the physiologist Ivan Pavlov in 1931.
+Designed so as to be able to easily cover Nazi swastikas, the meaning of the three arrows has been variously interpreted.
+Some say they stood for unity, activity, and discipline, whilst the present-day Reichsbanner association says the arrows of the logo stood for the SPD, the trade unions, and the Reichsbanner Schwarz-Rot-Gold, as well as for the political, economic, and physical strength of the working class.
+The symbol was used on a November 1932 Reichstag election poster of the SPD to represent opposition to the Nazi Party (Nazism), the Communist Party (Communism), the German National People's Party (Monarchism) as well as other reactionary groups.

 The Iron Front was regarded as an anti-communist and "social fascist terror organisation" by the KPD, who regarded the SPD as their main adversary.
 In response to the formation of the Iron Front, the KPD founded its own activist wing, Antifaschistische Aktion (Antifa), which opposed the social democrat SPD and the fascist NSDAP.

+Opposition to the KPD and concerns around losing supporters to the communists, meant there was no unity in the fight against Hitler and the NSDAP.
+Even as they prepared for the worst case scenario of a Hitler chancellorship, the two groups refused to collaborate with most of the Iron Front leadership preferring a strategy of restraint, waiting for the crisis to deepen and political infighting bring the cabinet down rather than calling for mass protests and a general strike at a time where KPD support was growing and there was high worker unemployment.
 On January 30, 1933, the day Hitler was appointed Chancellor, the KPD asked the Iron Front, the SPD, the general trade union association ADGB and their organisations, and the Reichsbanner Schwarz-Rot-Gold to declare a general strike against Hitler.
 The Iron Front declined, issued a call on February 2 to "all comrades of the Reichsbanner and the Iron Front", warning against participating in "wild actions organised by irresponsible people", and exhorted members to "turn all Iron Front events into powerful rallies for freedom".
+Wary of any communist plots and fearful of being stabbed in the back, the Iron Front preferred to put their faith in the institutions of the State and its constitution, whilst awaiting the desired changes in the leadership of the KDP that could make collaboration between the two leftists parties possible.
+No direct discussions between the two groups of leaders ever took place, however, as Hitler's grip on power strengthened, particularly following the Reichstag Fire of 27 February, 1933.